-As a Listed Investment Company (LIC), the Company has no direct material exposure to environmental or social/sustainability risks.
-There is potential for indirect material exposure to environmental, social sustainability and economic risks through the entities in which the Company invests.
+As a Listed Investment Company (LIC), the Company also has indirect material exposure to environmental, social sustainability and economic risks through the entities in which the Company invests.
 Senior Executives regularly review existing and proposed material investments.
 These reviews include assessing whether entities in which the Company has, or is considering making, material investments have exposure to material environmental, social sustainability, economic and other risks.
 These risks are taken into account as part of the process of determining whether to make, maintain or dispose of any given material investment.

-The Company has also reported (in the 'Environmental Regulation' section of the Directors' Report within its latest 2022 Annual Report) on whether it has any material exposures to environmental, social; and governance risks where those risks could affect the Group's achievement of its financial performance or outcomes, taking into account the nature and business of the Group and its business strategy.
+The Company has also reported (in the 'Environmental Regulation' section of the Directors' Report within its latest 2023 Annual Report) on whether it has any material exposures to environmental, social; and governance risks where those risks could affect the Group's achievement of its financial performance or outcomes, taking into account the nature and business of the Group and its business strategy.